-HR heart rate, MAP mean arterial pressure, CVP central venous pressure, CVVH continuous venovenous hemofiltration variability may be explained by variables not collected in recommended in the very early phase of hemodynamic resuscitation of patients with severe sepsis [15].
+HR heart rate, MAP mean arterial pressure, CVP central venous pressure, CVVH continuous veno-venous hemofiltration variability may be explained by variables not collected in our study, such as unit policies and protocols. resuscitation of patients with severe sepsis [15].
 In this case